Tornado outbreak sequence of May 3–11, 2003: Pierce City–Battlefield, Missouri

 In Pierce City, Missouri, two people were killed following the collapse of a National Guard Armory.
 One person was killed and widespread damage occurred near the Clever and Billings communities of Christian County, Missouri.
 Significant damage occurred to infrastructure in Battlefield, Missouri, including damage to 400–500 homes.
-The city's fire station collapsed due to the tornado.
+The city's fire station collapsed due to this intense tornado.
 Downed power lines forced the closure of roads leading to Republic, Missouri.